ayazurrehman/Behavioral-Cloning/README.md

 ####4.
 Appropriate training data

 Data was collected using the simulator, however large steering angle was being recorded as the input was not coming form a joystick.
-So, that led to the car going off the road while tesing on simulator.
-Ultimately, the data provided in the project resources was used and parameters tuned to keep the vehicle on track.
+So, that led to the car going off the road while testing on simulato.
+And I focussed on collecting the data for regions where the model would fail in the simulator as described with images below.

 ###Model Architecture and Training Strategy